 Melissa joined the Firm in October 2013 after 16 years with a large firm.
 She brought with her substantial experience litigating trusts and estates, product liability and complex commercial disputes in federal and state courts in Virginia and elsewhere.
-She has represented businesses and individuals in disputes involving fraud and misrepresentation, negligence, personal injury, insurance, breach of fiduciary duty, breach of contract, defamation, and wills and trusts.
+She has represented businesses and individuals in disputes involving fraud and misrepresentation, negligence, insurance, breach of fiduciary duty, breach of contract, and wills and trusts.

 Telephone (804) 387-4803